wfp/designsystem/readme.md

 All packages can be found in `packages/`.

+- [cli](/packages/cli): CLI tools for executing different tasks
-- `figma connect`: Downloading assets and color values from the Figma library
+- `figma-connect`: Tool for downloading assets and color values from your Figma library
-- `fonts`: All Fonts used by WFP
-- `humanitarian-icons`: OCHA humanitarian icons customized by the Publications Unit of wfp
+- `humanitarian-icons`: OCHA humanitarian icons customized by the Publications Unit of WFP
+- `humanitarian-icons-react`: humanitarian icons for react.js usage
+- `icon-build-helper`: helper library to generate icons and pictograms for different usages
 - `layout`: breakpoints, spacings, etc.
+- `icons`: icons used by the components
-- `pictograms`: pictogram icons
+- `icons-react`: icons for react.js usage
-- `colors` no longer used!
+- ~~`colors` no longer used!~~
 - `styles`: all components styles
 - `themes`: theming (colors, etc.)
 - `type`: typescales
-- `ui`: the "old" react components, TODO: rename to `react`
+- `react`: react components

+WFP packages can be found in `wfp/` (temporary) and are also an example for customizing the UN Core

+- `logos`: Logos used by WFP
+- `fonts`: All Fonts currently used by WFP
+- `react`: react components using the UN core with WFP customizations
+- `styles`: all components styles with WFP customizations (also includes type and layout overrides if needed)
+- `themes`: all WFP themes (white, dark, field)
+- `pictograms`: pictogram icons
+- `pictograms-react`: pictogram icons for react.js usage

 ### UN Core Examples